igormcoelho/optstats/README.md

 - stats library (statslib) has its own free license
    * gcem is a dependency from stats (library), which is also free license

-Depending on the mix, it can be GPL-like or MIT-like (better explanations may come in the future)
+Depending on the mix, it can be GPL-like or MIT-like (better explanations may come in the future...).

 Copyleft 2021